Tejashwinikr2/OIBSIP/Python-Task3-RandomPasswordGenerator/README.md

 The application uses Python's `secrets` module for password generation.
 This module is designed for security-sensitive random values and is more appropriate for password generation than the general-purpose `random` module.

 When multiple character categories are selected, the generator first adds a character from each selected category and then fills the remaining positions from the combined character pool.

 The resulting characters are securely shuffled before the password is returned.

 ## Password Strength Analysis

-The application evaluates the generated password using factors including:
+The application evaluates the generated password using:

 * Password length
 * Lowercase characters